 - Applicants who complete an honours degree at a Canadian institution require a minimum overall average of 75% (or equivalent) over 4 years or a minimum overall average of 75% (or equivalent) over the last 2 years for admission.
 All other applicants require a minimum overall average of 75% (or equivalent) over 4 years in the applicant's previous honours degree program for admission.

-- Normally have at least one year of prior work experience obtained either through cooperative work terms as part of an undergraduate academic program or through post-graduate work experience.
+- Normally have at least one year of prior work experience obtained either through cooperative work terms as part of an undergraduate academic program or through full-time post-graduate work experience.

 - Supplementary information form (SIF)